Network types¶

 Note

 Only IPv4 is currently supported by Container Cloud and IPAM for infrastructure networks.
-IPv6 is not supported and not used in Container Cloud and MOSK underlay infrastructure networks.
+Both IPv4 and IPv6 are supported for OpenStack workloads.

 The following diagram provides an overview of the underlay networks in a MOSK environment: